 - where approval is granted to undertake the activity on a recurring basis, the principal must submit an Annual Report via the Animal Ethics System (login required) at the completion of the activity each year, or by the last day of Term 4.

 Principals or teachers must:

 - seek appropriate veterinary assistance and treatment, in a timely manner when an animal experiences an illness, injury or unexpected incident; and

-- complete Form C2: Illness/injury, death or unexpected incident report and forward it to the Executive Officer of the Schools Animal Ethics Committee within one working day of the event.
+- complete an Unexpected adverse event report and forward it to the Executive Officer of the Schools Animal Ethics Committee within one working day of the event.

 3.4 Record keeping

 Teachers must maintain records of the use, care and monitoring of animals that are sufficient to enable the Schools Animal Ethics Committee to verify that the wellbeing of animals has been monitored as agreed and allow review and critical investigation of the cause(s) of and responses to unexpected adverse events.

 Animal Use and Health Records have been developed for use by schools however alternative formats can be developed for the on-going monitoring of animals, providing all the information contained in the form is retained.

 Principals must confirm that a copy of the Department’s current Animal Use Licence is on display in any place where animals are used for scientific purposes.